q200981193/TapForTap-PhoneGap/Readme.md

 ## Installation
 If you don't have the plugins yet then head over to the [downloads page](https://github.com/betastreet/TapForTap-PhoneGap/downloads) and get yourself a zip file.
+The last version to support PhoneGap 1.6.0 is v1.0.2.
+Current versions support PhoneGap 2.0.

 Installing the Tap for Tap plugin is super easy.
 We'll guide you through it.
 This isn't a PhoneGap tutorial so we assume that you have a PhoneGap project